CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 The HTML template we will be using for this lesson is available in the repository where all Map Academy lessons are stored.

-[Download](/t/03-cartodbjs-ground-up/lesson-4/template.html) (right click and Save As...) the skeleton HTML file or [copy it from here](https://raw.githubusercontent.com/CartoDB/academy/master/t/03-cartodbjs-ground-up/lesson-4/template.html).
+[Download](/t/03-cartodbjs-ground-up/lesson-4/template.html) (right click and Save As...) the template HTML file or [copy it from here](https://raw.githubusercontent.com/CartoDB/academy/master/t/03-cartodbjs-ground-up/lesson-4/template.html).

 ## Getting started

-The basic piece for creating a Torque layer on the fly in CartoDB.js is the type of layer source object passed to createLayer.
+The basic piece required to create a Torque layer on the fly in CartoDB.js is the type of layer source object passed to createLayer.

 The generic format for Torque is: